LiminLi-xjtu/OrgaCCC/README.md

 # OrgaCCC
- Orthogonal graph autoencoders for constructing cell-cell communication networks on spatial transcriptomics data
+ Orthogonal graph autoencoders for constructing cell-cell communication networks on spatial transcriptomics data.

+OrgaCCC reconstructs **cell-cell and cell-type communication networks** using the orthogonal graph autoencoders at both the cellular and gene levels.
+Through **clustering analysis**, it refines cell classification and uncovers developmental trajectories, as well as spatial and functional heterogeneity of cells.
+Additionally, OrgaCCC employs **gene sensitivity analysis** to identify key genes involved in cell communication, offering valuable insights into critical molecular interactions.

 ## Getting Started